Academic Year 2024-25

 Family Contact

-Communication with the family needs to be respectful of their needs and emotions.
+Communication with the family should be respectful of their needs and emotions.
 Information about the student death and circumstances surrounding it should not be disclosed to the campus community until the family has been notified and consulted.
-In discussions with the family, university officials may determine what they prefer is or is not disclosed to the campus community regarding the death of their student and any funeral or memorial arrangements they’d like to communicate to the campus community.
+In discussions with the family, university officials may determine their preferences about what is or is not disclosed to the campus community regarding the death of their student and any funeral or memorial arrangements they’d like to communicate to the campus community.

-When the student died by suicide, it can be helpful to inquire if this information can be shared in order to keep students safe and to help prevent additional suicides due to suicide clusters.
-If the family refuses to permit disclosure of the cause of death, campus communication should read: “The family has requested that the circumstances of (student’s name) death not be shared at this time. “
+When the student died by suicide, it can be helpful to inquire if this information can be shared in order to keep other students safe and to help prevent additional suicides due to suicide clusters.
+If the family refuses to permit disclosure of the cause of death, campus communication should read: “The family has requested that the circumstances of (student’s name) death not be shared at this time.”
+Regardless of the cause of death, referrals to counseling and 988 should be provided in case cause of death isn’t known or family doesn’t want the suicide or cause of death to be released.

 Campus Media